Frequently Asked Questions

 This small-business-focused course provides a basic framework that helps small business owners wanting to deepen their understanding of critical business drivers.
 On the Excel front, it provides a clear path through Excel of understanding financial models and tightening them for decision-making.

 The program covers key concepts in corporate finance and how to implement them using Excel.
 It provides a handy and clear guide on the best Excel functions for finance and basic Excel finance formulas.
-This is an ideal Excel course for business owners who might not necessarily have a strong background in finance.
+This is an ideal Excel course for business owners or department leaders who might not necessarily have a strong background in finance, but still want to know the meaning behind the numbers.

 >> For more info